EVOLUTION OF HEARING SIMULATION

 New Eardrum Simulator

 Our aim was to have an artificial eardrum that is closer to the human eardrum in size.
-To accommodate this, we developed a new prepolarized ¼-inch microphone with a unique, flat pressure response and a new low-noise preamplifier.
-A new eardrum simulator was born, matching both the frequency response and acoustic impedance targets.
+To accommodate this, we developed a new pre-polarized ¼-inch microphone with a unique, flat pressure response and a new low-noise preamplifier.
+The result?
+A new eardrum simulator has been born, matching the frequency response and acoustic impedance targets.